-At Baker, we help leaders look at their companies through a three-lens perspective, known as TAPS, to create an integrated foundation for high performance.
+At Baker, we help leaders look at their companies through a three-lens perspective, known as TIPS, to create an integrated foundation for high performance.

 Let’s look at the three pillars in greater detail.